TunnlTo/desktop-app/README.md

 * Stop a browser from routing through a work VPN
 * Route a specific IP address range through a privacy VPN
 * Route all traffic through a privacy VPN except a specific IP address range
+* Route all applications within a folder through a VPN
+* Route all traffic through a VPN except applications within a folder

 # How does it work?
 TunnlTo is built in collaboration with the creator of [WireSock](https://www.wiresock.net/).
 TunnlTo 'wraps' the WireSock CLI application to provide a simple user interface for enhanced accessibility.
 WireSock is currently closed source and an open source version is being considered.